RuiGao9/RuiGao9.github.io/_projects/prj_4_ecft.md

 <h3>Step 3 - Installing sensors on the ECFT<sup>+</sup></h3>

 <h2>Apogee IRT sensor</h2>
-Knowing the land surface temperature can bring us more information, which cannot only help the field work but also improve our research.
-Thanks for the support from the project, and Dr. Khank ordered one Apogee IRT SI-431 sensor (ultra narrow research gread) for my project. <br>
-Once I got it, our target is using CR1000 data logger to talk to the IRT sensor.
-This is the step one.<br>
-Considering that we have already put one LI-COR LI-710 ET sensor working at the field, we are thinking to put this sensor into that system.
-In our lab, I did a test, just like what is shown here via this <a href="https://www.youtube.com/watch?v=2qGr7isubBE" target="_blank">YouTube</a> video.
-After this test, one important question is how the footprint looks like, and how can we get it?<br>
-This is a very interesting question, and it takes a day for me to build a model published on<a href="https://doi.10.5281/zenodo.15871684" target="_blank">Zenodo</a> to calculate the footprint and generate the footprint with geospatial information.
-In this case, it can be used for UAV thermal image validation from this IRT sensor, etc. <br>
-Meanwhile, given we have the Campbell Scientific EC-Flux tower there, we also considered to put the IRT sensor into that system, too.
-But this one is not tested so far.

-Understanding land surface temperature provides valuable insights that can enhance both fieldwork and our research outcomes.
-With support from the project, Dr. Khan ordered an Apogee SI-431 infrared radiometer (ultra-narrow, research-grade) specifically for my project.
+Understanding the change of the land surface temperature provides valuable insights that can enhance both fieldwork and our research outcomes.
+With support from the project, Dr. Khan ordered an Apogee SI-431 infrared radiometer (ultra-narrow, research-grade) specifically for my project.<br>
-Once I received the sensor, our first goal was to connect it to a CR1000 data logger—this was our initial step.
+Once I received the sensor, our first goal was to connect it to a CR1000 data logger—this was our initial step.<br>
 Given that we already have a LI-COR LI-710 ET sensor operating in the field, we considered integrating the IRT sensor into the same system.
-In the lab, I conducted a test, as demonstrated in [this YouTube video](https://www.youtube.com/watch?v=2qGr7isubBE).
+In the lab, I conducted a test, as demonstrated in this [YouTube](https://www.youtube.com/watch?v=2qGr7isubBE) video.<br>
 Following the test, a key question emerged: *What does the sensor’s footprint look like, and how can we determine it?* This led to a day-long effort to develop a model—now published on [Zenodo](https://doi.10.5281/zenodo.15871684)—that calculates the sensor’s footprint and outputs geospatially-referenced results.
-This tool can be used, for example, to validate UAV thermal imagery against data from the IRT sensor.
+This tool can be used, for example, to validate UAV thermal imagery against data from the IRT sensor.<br>
 In parallel, we also explored the possibility of connecting the IRT sensor to our Campbell Scientific eddy covariance (EC) flux tower system.
-However, this integration has not yet been tested.
+However, this integration has not yet been tested.<br>

 <h3>Involved research teams</h3>
 - FEWS Lab